-7. Changes to these guidelines
+6. Changes to these guidelines

-7.1 These guidelines will be reviewed periodically by CEER/ERGEG and any changes will be consulted upon.
-Following consultation, revised guidelines for implementation by stakeholders and relevant authorities will be published and posted on the CEER/ERGEG website.
+6.1 These guidelines can be reviewed periodically by ERGEG and any changes will be consulted upon.
+Following consultation, revised guidelines for implementation by stakeholders and relevant authorities will be published and posted on the ERGEG website.

-Annex 1: Definitions
+Annex 1 - Definitions

 - 1. 'Transmission' means the transport of natural gas through a network, which mainly contains high pressure pipelines, other than an upstream pipeline network and other than the part of the high pressure pipelines primarily used in the context of local distribution of natural gas, with a view to its delivery to customers, but not including supply. - 2.
 'Balancing period' means the period within which the offtake of an amount of natural gas, expressed in units of energy, must be offset by every network user by means of the injection of the same amount of natural gas into the transmission network in accordance with the transportation contract or the network code. - 3.
 'Network user' means a customer or potential customer of a transmission system operator, and transmission system operators themselves in so far as it is necessary for them to carry out their functions in relation to transmission. - 4.
-"National Regulatory Authority (NRA)" means the competent body designated by Member States with the function of regulatory authority within that Member State as provided for in Directive 2003/55/EC of the European Parliament and of the Council of 26 June 2003 concerning common rules for the internal market in natural gas. - 5.
-"Relevant authority" means the body appointed by a member State and/or NRA to be responsible for designing and/or operating the balancing rules for a Member State. - 6.
-"Member State" means the governments of the countries that belong to the EU. - 7.
-"Tolerance level" means the level of imbalance, within or at the end of the balancing period, under which there is no penalty, either because such tolerance is integrated in the capacity offer, or because the tolerance has been offered and charged separately as a balancing and/or flexibility service.
+"National regulatory authority" means the competent body designated by Member States with the function of regulatory authority within that Member State as provided for in Directive 2003/55/EC of the European Parliament and of the Council of 26 June 2003 concerning common rules for the internal market in natural gas. - 5.
+"Member state" means the countries that belong to the EU. - 6.
+"Tolerance level" means the level of imbalance, within or at the end of the balancing period, under which there is no penalty, either because such tolerance is integrated in the capacity offer, or because the tolerance has been offered and charged separately as a balancing and/or flexibility and/or tolerance service.

-Annex 2: Market information and transparency of balancing arrangements
+Annex 2 - Market information and transparency of balancing arrangements

-This annex provides a guide to NRAs and TSOs regarding the information that should be made available to individual network users and to the market more generally.
+This annex provides a guide to National Regulatory Authorities (NRAs) and TSOs regarding the information that should be made available to individual network users and to the market more generally.
 The areas identified in this annex should be seen as a minimum requirement - and it is crucial that all relevant information that is necessary for the efficient and effective operation of the balancing mechanism is made available to users and the market to an appropriate level of detail and frequency.